msathe-tech/justride/README.md

 4. /1 is id, you can increment it for every request

 ## POD event processing

+Note - You need Google Maps API key.
+Once you have the actual API key, find and replace YOUR_API_KEY in the HTML code.

 1. Start podprocess app
 2. Access the app - http://localhost:8080/dynamicmarkers.html